hyandell/alexa-smarthome-validation/README.md

 # Feedback

 We welcome all feedback.
-Please create an issue in this repo if you have any questions, comments, or suggestions.
+Please create an [Issue](https://github.com/alexa/alexa-smarthome-validation/issues) in this repo if you have any questions, comments, or suggestions.